Middle kingdoms of India: The Cholas

 By the 9th century, under Rajaraja Chola and his son Rajendra Chola, the Cholas rose as a notable power in south Asia.
 The Chola Empire stretched as far as Bengal.
 At its peak, the empire spanned almost 3,600,000 km2 (1,389,968 sq mi).
-Rajaraja Chola conquered all of peninsular South India and parts of the Sri Lanka.
+Rajaraja Chola conquered all of peninsular South India and parts of Sri Lanka.
 Rajendra Chola's navies went even further, occupying coasts from Burma (now Myanmar) to Vietnam, the Andaman and Nicobar Islands, Lakshadweep, Sumatra, Java, Malaya in South East Asia and Pegu islands.
-He defeated Mahipala, the king of the Bengal, and to commemorate his victory he built a new capital and named it Gangaikonda Cholapuram.
+He also conquered the rest of the Sri Lanka.He defeated Mahipala, the king of the Bengal, and to commemorate his victory he built a new capital and named it Gangaikonda Cholapuram.

 The Cholas excelled in building magnificent temples.
 Brihadeshwara Temple in Thanjavur is a classical example of the magnificent architecture of the Chola kingdom.
-Brihadshwara temple is an UNESCO Heritage Site under "Great Living Chola Temples."
+Brihadshwara temple is an UNESCO Heritage Site under "Great Living Chola Temples".
 Another example is the Chidambaram Temple in the heart of the temple town of Chidambaram.